-For simplicity, a deep-sided pot or saucepan will give you numerous meal options while camping.
+For simplicity, a deep-sided pot or saucepan will give you numerous meal options.
 Skillet cooking with a frying pan or griddle, however, opens up another level of gourmet camp cooking versatility (Nutella-stuffed french toast, blueberry pancakes, pizza, need we say more?).

 If you are planning to cook over an open fire, make sure you know how to build a campfire safely, and understand the responsibilities that come with supervising it & extinguishing it completely.

 Never fear the infamous ‘What are we going to do?’ question again!
 The possibilities are, almost, endless for what you can do while camping, but here are some of our favorites:

 - Day hiking (don’t forget your hiking boots)

 - Kayaking and Canoeing